 - 12 Set and rep scheme archetypes (e.g. step, plateau, wave, ladders, cluster and so forth)

 - Their combination, that reaches over 1,900 set and rep schemes

-Besides video series, as a member of the Complementary Training, you will have access to two PDF Reference Tables manuals, as well as Excel files, outlining ALL set and rep schemes.
-These will be available thorough the video series.
+Besides the video series, as a member of the Complementary Training, you will have access to two PDF Reference Tables manuals and Excel files outlining ALL set and rep schemes.
+These will be available through the video series.

 In this first instalment I am discussing anatomy and the very practical concept of set and rep scheme modularity.
-Understanding modularity will help you in reducing amount of decision making when planning, but will also allow you to provide interesting set and rep scheme variations.
-Besides these, I am introducing the concept of Horizontal and Vertical planning and explaining Horizontal planning in more details.
-Horizontal planning will resolve the mysteries of various programs, such as non-linear periodization, daily-undulating periodization vs daily-undulating programming, as well as variation between training phases.
+Understanding modularity will help you reduce the amount of decision-making when planning and allow you to provide interesting set and rep scheme variations.
+Besides these, I am introducing the concept of Horizontal and Vertical planning and explaining Horizontal planning in more detail.
+Horizontal planning will resolve the mysteries of various programs, such as non-linear periodization, daily-undulating periodization vs. daily-undulating programming, as well as variation between training phases.

-In the next video instalment I will continue with further explanation of the Vertical planning and introduce Perc Drop and RIR increment approaches in figuring out progressions for various scenarios.
+In the next video installment, I will further explain the Vertical planning and introduce Perc Drop and RIR increment approaches in figuring out progressions for various scenarios.

 It bears mentioning that all these schemes are already implemented in Strength Card Builder v5.0 and are ready to use.
 Make sure to check it out in the instructional videos available on the product page.